Coaches Show returns for sixth consecutive year

 Rice opened the 2013 season against Texas A&M in College Station

 For the seventh consecutive year, the Rice football team helped the incoming freshmen class move in.

 Gallery of the events and activities leading up to the Armed Forces Bowl

 Images from the Owls' overtime loss to Marshall

-Larry Edmondson enters his fifth year with the Owls and his third quarterback coach and passing game coordinator.
+Larry Edmondson enters his eighth year with the Owls and his third as Co-Offensive Coordinator with Billy Lynch, while continuing to coach the Rice quarterbacks (sixth year).
 Edmondson joined the Rice staff on January 30, 2009 as the Owls' wide receiver coach.